-EKCEP is a transformative youth educational program that provides an avenue for teachers and children from developed countries (Canada) and developing countries to work together in solving sustainability issues affecting continents.
+EKCEP is a transformative youth educational program that provides an avenue for teachers and children from developed countries and developing countries to work together in solving sustainability issues affecting continents.
+Facilitates the knowledge and skill transfer of the need for diversity and inclusivity of cultures at the high school level before these students become adults, and transferring that ability becomes difficult.
 EKCEP aims to solve the following questions.

 - How do we raise youth that will solve the sustainability problems of the present and the future?

 - How do we transfer unbiased knowledge?